hustvl/hustvl.github.io/index.md

 {% capture text %}

-Composed of exceptional researchers and led by renowned experts, our team is dedicated to shaping the future of artificial general intelligence.
-Meet the brilliant minds behind our groundbreaking work.
+Our group consists of exceptional researchers and is led by distinguished experts in the field.
+United by a passion for innovation, we are dedicated to shaping the future of artificial general intelligence.
+Get to know the brilliant minds driving our groundbreaking work.

 {%
   include button.html
   link="group"
-  text="Meet our team"
+  text="Meet our group"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"